Let’s chat about something buzzing around lately – electromagnetic field pollution.

 Cancer Risk: The World Health Organization’s International Agency for Research on Cancer (IARC) classified RF radiation as “possibly carcinogenic to humans” based on evidence linking it to an increased risk of glioma, a type of brain cancer.

-Electromagnetic Hypersensitivity (EHS): Some individuals claim to experience symptoms such as headaches, fatigue, and cognitive difficulties when exposed to EMFs, a condition referred to as electromagnetic hypersensitivity.
-While skeptics attribute these symptoms to psychosomatic factors, studies have suggested physiological responses in EHS sufferers when exposed to electromagnetic fields.
+Electromagnetic Hypersensitivity (EHS): Some individuals claim to experience symptoms such as headaches, fatigue, and cognitive difficulties when exposed to EMFs, a condition called electromagnetic hypersensitivity.

 Reproductive Health: Research has indicated a potential link between EMF exposure and adverse effects on male fertility, including decreased sperm quality and motility.
-Additionally, prenatal exposure to EMFs has been associated with an increased risk of miscarriage and developmental abnormalities in offspring.
+Additionally, prenatal exposure has been associated with an increased risk of miscarriage and developmental abnormalities in offspring.

 Rebuttal and Skepticism